Euniceisnice/What-is-wrong-with-my-Tex-and-Sweave/README.md

 Compiling with Sweave does not have problems.
 But I need Knitr.
 I just need highlight in the codes in that PDF.

-**Problems when using Tex Live + Sweave (Knitr) on Win 11 - Package fontenc Error: Ecoding file 't2aenc.def' not found.
+**Problems when using Tex Live + Sweave (Knitr) on Win 11 - Package fontenc Error: Encoding file 't2aenc.def' not found.
-Package fontenc Error: Ecoding file 'ly1enc.def' not found.
+Package fontenc Error: Encoding file 'ly1enc.def' not found.
 Latex Error: File 'xstring.sty' not found.**